According to JumpShot, YouTube is the second biggest search engine in the world. As such, it pays to be present there.

 This is a tactic where you won’t be using any old tool to find video keywords.
 No, you’ll be using the almighty Google Search itself, and you’ll be doing it creatively.

 Simple.
-Whenever you browse Google for something that pertains to your niche, and you find that the first result page of the SERP is littered with videos (it doesn’t have to be littered, one video result is a good sign);
+Whenever you browse Google for something that pertains to your niche, and you find that the first result page of the SERPs is littered with videos (it doesn’t have to be littered, one video result is a good sign).

 For example, let’s say I’m in the turmeric niche and I search for “how to make turmeric powder.”